GSA-TTS/atj-platform/documents/adr/0012-database-strategy.md

 ## Consequences

-The platform will target Postgres, a safe and featureful database, which we can deploy in to a wide array of cloud environments.
+The platform will target Postgres, a safe and featureful database, which we can deploy to a wide array of cloud environments.

 Confidence in the correctness of code will be enhanced with the use of integration testing and the avoidance of mocking.